Students milled back and forth through the Great Hall beneath floating candles and a cloudless, dusk sky.

 ‘Expelliarmus!’
 Ron jabbed his wand out.

-‘Perhaps you should’ve brought a few more friends.’
-Harry took a step back from the advancing snake.
+‘Perhaps you should’ve brought a few more friends,’ Harry said.

 Harry disarmed him and volleyed Ron’s wand down the corridor.
 ‘It wasn’t powerful.
 You all deserved worse for trying to ambush me.
 You wanted to step out of my shadow and be seen as yourselves instead of being my friends.
 I gave you that chance when I left you alone.’